StarKRE22/Atomic/Assets/Plugins/Atomic/Entities/Docs/ApiReference/Entities/Entity.md

 - `int CopyBehaviours<T>(T[] results)` — Copies behaviours of type `T` to array.
 - `BehaviourEnumerator GetBehaviourEnumerator()` — Returns an enumerator for behaviours.

+## Lifecycle Methods

+- `void Init()` – initializes the entity.
+  - Transitions an entity to `Initialized` state
+  - Calls `Init` on all behaviours implementing `IEntityInit`
+  - Triggers `OnInitialized` event
+  - If the entity is already initialized, this method does nothing

+- `void Enable()` – enables the entity for updates
+  - Transitions an entity to `Enabled` state
+  - Calls `Enable` on all behaviours implementing `IEntityEnable`
+  - Triggers `OnEnabled` event
+  - If the entity is not initialized yet, this method initializes the entity also
+  - If the entity is already enabled, this method does nothing

+- `void OnUpdate(float deltaTime)` — calls the update on the entity
+  - Calls `Update` on all `IEntityUpdate` behaviours
+  - Triggers `OnUpdated` event
+  - Can be invoked only if entity is enabled

+- `void OnFixedUpdate(float deltaTime)` — calls the fixed update on the entity
+  - Calls `FixedUpdate` on all `IEntityFixedUpdate` behaviours
+  - Triggers `OnFixedUpdated` event
+  - Can be invoked only if entity is enabled

+- `void OnLateUpdate(float deltaTime)` — calls the late update on the entity
+  - Calls `LateUpdate` on all `IEntityLateUpdate` behaviours
+  - Triggers `OnLateUpdated` event
+  - Can be invoked only if entity is enabled

+- `void Disable()` — disables the entity for updates
+  - Transitions an entity to `not Enabled` state
+  - Calls `Disable` on all behaviours implementing `IEntityDisable`
+  - Triggers `OnDisabled` event
+  - If the entity is not enabled yet, this method does nothing

+- `void Dispose()` – cleans up all resources used by the entity.
+  - Transitions an entity to not `Initialized` state
+  - Calls `Dispose` on all behaviours implementing `IEntityDispose`
+  - Clears all tags, values, and behaviours
+  - Unsubscribes from all events
+  - Unregisters from EntityRegistry
+  - Disposing stored values if `Settings.disposeValues` is `true`
+  - If the entity is enabled, this method call `Entity.Disable` automatically
+  - If the entity is not initialized yet, this method doesn't call `IEntityDispose.Dispose` and `OnDisposed`

+---

 ## Nested Types

 - `Settings` — Entity configuration (e.g., `disposeValues`).